Gideon Harvey: Son

 Gideon Harvey the Younger (c.
 1669 – 1754), son of the elder Gideon Harvey, born apparently in London, was also a physician.
-He is mentioned by his father as a student at Leyden, where he entered on the philosophy line, 12 May 1688.
-He graduated MD of that university in 1690, with a dissertation De Febre Ardente.
-In 1698 he was created by royal letters Doctor of Medicine of Cambridge, as a member of Catharine Hall.
-He was admitted candidate of the College of Physicians of London, 3 April 1699, and fellow 22 March 1702–3, and held offices in the college.
-About 1700–2 he was appointed the King's physician to the Tower, as it would seem in succession to his father.
-He died in 1754 or the following year, being then the oldest fellow of the college.
+He is mentioned by his father as a student at Leyden, where he entered on 12 May 1688 to study philosophy.
+He graduated MD of that university in 1690, with a dissertation entitled De Febre Ardente.
+In 1698 he was appointed by royal letters Doctor of Medicine of Cambridge, as a member of Catharine Hall.
+He was admitted a candidate of the College of Physicians of London, 3 April 1699, and a fellow 22 March 1702–3, and held offices in the college.
+About 1700–2 he was appointed the King's Physician to the Tower, as it would seem in succession to his father.
+He died in 1754 or the following year, making him the oldest Fellow of the College.
 He does not appear to have published anything.